Scrolling in Angular Grid component

 Responsive with parent container

-To achieve this, you need to specify the width and height properties of the Grid as 100%.
-However, keep in mind that setting the height property to 100% requires the Grid’s parent element to have an explicit height defined.
+The Grid can fill its parent container and respond automatically to changes in available space, making it ideal for adaptive layouts and responsive applications.
+To achieve this, specify the width and height properties as 100%.
+Note that when setting the grid’s height to 100%, the parent container must have an explicit height defined.

 import { Component, OnInit } from '@angular/core';